 Even perfectly good, non-spammy emails can get caught by aggressive filters — and just to make things more fun, different filters have different criteria for what gets flagged.

 We at Revue work hard to maintain a good relationship with all email providers, but it doesn’t end there...

 So what else can be done?

-There are basically two more things that can be done to prevent your messages ending up in spam:
+There are basically three more things that can be done to prevent your messages ending up in spam: